Skip to main content

 note

 Expressions is an abstraction of all the other parameters that can be used to filter API Streams and therefore is a heavier parameter.
-Because of this it is recommended that you try to use the other parameters first if possible and only use expression if necessary.
+Because of this it is recommended that you try to use the other parameters first if possible and only use expressions if necessary.

 Template